 In 2022, steam locomotive 2102 reentered service on the Reading & Northern.
 The locomotive has been used actively to pull both passenger excursions and revenue freight trains.

-In this week’s Saturday Infrared Photo, we find The Valley Railroad Company 40 as they prepare to head to Essex, Connecticut, with a rare mixed freight move on October 8th, 2024, during a two-day photo charter conducted by Dak Dillion Photography.
+The Valley Railroad Company #97 pulls across an open field just outside Essex, Connecticut with a passenger train on October 9th, 2024, as part of a two-day photo charter conducted by Dak Dillion Photography.

 According to Wikipedia: The Valley Railroad, operating under the name Essex Steam Train and Riverboat, is a heritage railroad based in Connecticut on tracks of the Connecticut Valley Railroad, which was founded in 1868.
 The company began operations in 1971 between Deep River and Essex and has since reopened additional parts of the former Connecticut Valley Railroad line.
 It operates the Essex Steam Train and the Essex Clipper Dinner Train.

-In this week’s Saturday Infrared Photo, we find The Valley Railroad Company 40 as they prepare to head to Essex, Connecticut, with a rare mixed freight move on October 8th, 2024, during a two-day photo charter conducted by Dak Dillion Photography.
+The Valley Railroad Company #97 pulls across an open field just outside Essex, Connecticut with a passenger train on October 9th, 2024, as part of a two-day photo charter conducted by Dak Dillion Photography.

 According to Wikipedia: The Valley Railroad, operating under the name Essex Steam Train and Riverboat, is a heritage railroad based in Connecticut on tracks of the Connecticut Valley Railroad, which was founded in 1868.
 The company began operations in 1971 between Deep River and Essex and has since reopened additional parts of the former Connecticut Valley Railroad line.
 It operates the Essex Steam Train and the Essex Clipper Dinner Train.